A Fuzzy Clustering Algorithm for the Mode Seeking Framework: Experiments

 \section{Experiments}

 We first illustrate the effect of the temperature parameter $\beta$ on the clustering output using synthetic data.
-We then apply our method on simulated protein conformations data.
+We then apply our method on a couple UCI repository datasets and on simulated protein conformations data.
+In all our experiments we use a $k$-nearest neighbor graph along with a distance to measure density estimator \citep{distance2measure} computed using the $2k$ nearest-neighbors.

-\paragraph{Synthetic data.}

-The first dataset is presented in Figure~\ref{Exp1data}.
-The ground truth tells us that the output should be composed of two clusters.
-Moreover, the underlying density function being symmetric with respect to the horizontal line $y = 0$, it is desireable that the output be also symmetric.
-Note that there is no symmetry of the density with respect to the vertical line $x = 0$: indeed, there is a large density gap between the clusters on the left-hand side, while there is a large overlapping area between them on the right-hand side.
-The soft clustering output is expected to show a small area of transition between the two clusters on the left-hand side, and on the contrary a large transition area on the right-hand side.
+\subsection{Synthetic data}

-We display the values of our density estimator in Figure~\ref{Exp1density}.
-Not surprisingly, the density possesses two high local maxima corresponding to the two clusters.
-However, the overlap of between both clusters creates a small density peak on the right-hand side.
-Standard mode seeking algorithms can be misled by this peak: for instance, the ToMATo algorithm \cite{Tomato} merges the basins of attraction of the small peak on the right into one of the two clusters, resulting in a non-symetrical clustering output, see Figure~\ref{Exp1hard}.
-We display the results of our algorithm for three values of $\beta = 10$ in Figure~\ref{Exp110}, $\beta = 1$ in Figure~\ref{Exp11} and $\beta = 0.4$ in Figure~\ref{Exp104}.
-As we can see from the output of the algorithm for the small value of $\beta$, the amount of noise injected in our trajectory is not large enough to counter the influence of the third density peak, so the result obtained is really close to hard clustering.
-Much larger values of $\beta$do not give enough weight to the density function, so a highly smoothed transition between the two clusters on the left part.
+The first dataset is presented in Figure~\ref{Exp1data} and is composed of two high-density clusters connected by two links.
+The bottom link is sampled from a uniform density while the top link is sampled from a density that has a gap inbetween the two clusters.
+Standard mode seeking algorithms will have a hard time clustering the bottom link as a density estimation can create many ``noisy" local maxima: for instance, ToMATo missclusters most of the bottom link (see Figure~\ref{Exp1hard}).
+We display the results of our algorithm for three values of $\beta:$ $\beta = 0.2$ in Figure~\ref{Exp102}, $\beta = 1$ in Figure~\ref{Exp11} and $\beta = 2$ in Figure~\ref{Exp12}.
+As we can see from the output of the algorithm, for small values of $\beta$, the amount of noise injected in our trajectory is not large enough to compensate for the influence of the noise in the density estimation, so the result obtained is really close to hard clustering.
+Large values of $\beta$ do not give enough weight to the density function which leads to a smooth transition between the two clusters on the top link.
 Intermediate values of $\beta$ seem to give more satisfying results.
+In order to gain intuition regarding which value of $\beta$ one should use, it is possible to look at the evolution of a fuzziness value for the clustering.
+For example, one can consider a notion of clustering entropy: \beq H = \sum_i \sum_j \mu_j(X_i) \log(\mu_j(X_i)), \eeq which gets lower when the fuzziness of the clustering increases.
+As we can see in Figure~\ref{fuzz}, the evolution of $H$ with respect to $\beta$ presents three distincts plateaus corresponding to the three behaviour highlighted earlier.